 We spread alternative information that surpasses stereotypes.
 We give voice to stories and people who, otherwise, often fall unnoticed and sink into oblivion.

-In an era of rapid and sudden changes, we use new technologies (e.g. multimedia, webdoc, audiodoc, podcast, infographics, interactive maps) to capture key events and, by sharing them online, we aim to establish a long-standing and dynamic dialogue with our followers.
+We use new technologies (e.g. multimedia, webdoc, audiodoc, podcast, infographics, interactive maps) to capture key events and, by sharing them online, we aim to establish a long-standing and dynamic dialogue with our followers.

 While using social networks to spread bits of people’s lives and accounts, our blog will make hard topics approachable.
 By using a concise and straightforward language, we will shorten the distance between readers and the world outside.